-- From the Ford Menu, highlight Cylinder Balance Test, then press the ENTER ⊕ button. - An advisory message displays.
-If the vehicle is not equipped with Sequential Electronic Fuel Injection (SEFI), press the SYSTEM MENU3 button to exit.
-Otherwise, press the ENTER ↔ button to continue. - Start and warm-up engine to normal operating temperature.
-Press the ENTER ⊕ button to continue. - 5.
-When prompted, turn off all vehicle accessories, turn ignition key OFF and wait for the on screen prompt.
-If you wish to exit the Cylinder Balance test at this time, press the SYSTEM MENU (\$) button. - When instructed by the message on the Diagnostic Tool's display, start the engine and press the ENTER button. - A "One moment please preparation for test is in progress..." message shows temporarily on the Diagnostic Tool's LCD display. - When prompted by the message on the Diagnostic Tool's display, lightly press the accelerator pedal half way and release to activate the cylinder balance test.
+- When prompted, turn off all vehicle accessories, turn ignition key OFF and wait for the on screen prompt.
+If you wish to exit the Cylinder Balance test at this time, press the FF/M Total button. - When instructed by the message on the Tool's display, start the engine and press the ENTER ⊕ button. - A "One moment please preparation for test is in progress..." message shows temporarily on the Tool's LCD display. - 7.
+When prompted by the message on the Tool's display, lightly press the accelerator pedal half way and release to activate the cylinder balance test.